bsdelf/barebone-js/README.md

 They just like Go's [cmd](https://github.com/golang-standards/project-layout/tree/master/cmd).

+### /src/core

+Core facilities for application lifecycle.

+#### 1. Application

+`Application` class provides lifecycle hooks.

+#### 2. Bootstrap

+`bootstrap` function is responsible for context initialization and application startup.

+#### 3. Context

+`Context` is composed by various long lived objects like:

+- Config
+- Logger
+- HTTP Client
+- MySQL Client
+- Redis Client

+Each object has a corresponding [provider](#srcproviders), which is responsible for object construction and destruction.

+### /src/providers

+Context object providers.
+They follow factory pattern.
+Each provider has following elements:

+- Dependencies: providers required by object constructor.
+- Constructor: construct a new object with given dependencies.
+- Destructor: destroy a given object.

+With above information and methods, a topological sorting ([dag-maker](https://www.npmjs.com/package/dag-maker)) will be applied for context object construction and destruction.

 ### /src/commands

 Commands for specific tasks.
-They are expected to be invoked by applications like Cron or CLI.
+They are expected to be invoked by applications like Cron，CLI，Worker.

 Business logic can be implemented completely in commands.
-However, let commands play "coordinator" role, and put actual business logic in [controllers](#srccontrollers) could make your code more reusable.
+However, let commands be access layer and put actual business logic in [controllers](#srccontrollers) could make your code reusable.

 ### /src/routes